 One of the nicest things about homemade pizza is that everyone can have exactly what they like.
 I love mine with feta and caramelized onions, while the girls prefer cheese and olives.
-Husband would’ve liked some pepperoni but alas, we didn’t have any.
+My husband Chuck would’ve liked some pepperoni but alas, we didn’t have any.
 The other great thing about homemade pizza on the grill is that it is a group effort.
-The girls helped me make the dough and the sauce, and then Husband, our grill-master, took over when it was time to cook.Grilled Pizza Pizza crust dough (you can use a loaf of frozen bread dough, thawed, or whip up this quick & easy pizza crust recipe) Tomato Sauce (any sort of pasta sauce works fine, or you can make your own) Cheese Assorted Toppings (We used feta, caramelized onions, & olives, but you could use almost anything!)
+The girls helped me make the dough and the sauce, and then Chuck, our grill-master, took over when it was time to cook.Grilled Pizza Pizza crust dough (you can use a loaf of frozen bread dough, thawed, or whip up this quick & easy pizza crust recipe) Tomato Sauce (any sort of pasta sauce works fine, or you can make your own) Cheese Assorted Toppings (We used feta, caramelized onions, & olives, but you could use almost anything!)

 Step One: Start the caramelized onions (if desired).
 Peel a medium onion & cut in half, then cut into thin slices.
 Heat olive oil in a pan over medium-high heat; add onions, saute for 2 minutes, stirring frequently, then reduce heat to low and cook for approximately 30 minutes, stirring frequently, until onions are a nice golden color.

 Step Two: Make the dough, using your favorite recipe or this one from AllRecipes.com.
 You can also skip this step and just use a loaf of frozen bread dough.
 (It takes about 3-4 hours to thaw) Both are delicious, but trust me when I tell you that the homemade crust is better (not to mention cheaper!)

 Mix in flour and olive oil per recipe, then let sit for 5-10 minutes.